YottaDB/YDBDoc/MessageRecovery/errors.rst

 ZFF2MANY
 --------------

-ZFF2MANY, Number of characters specified for ZFF deviceparameter (xxxx) is more than the allowed (yyyy)
+ZFF2MANY, Number of characters specified for ZFF deviceparameter (xxxx) is more than the maximum allowed (yyyy)

 Run Time Error: This indicates that the number of characters specified for ZFF deviceparameter for the socked device being OPENed (or USEd) exceeds the maximum allowed.